 There was a provision in the Homestead Act of 1862 which granted a veteran the time he served in the military towards the five year time requirement for proving up a homestead claim.
 Apparently, that provision was amended to include veterans of the Spanish-American War, as John filed his claim on November 7, 1907 and only spent 31 months on his land before receiving the patent (136484) on his claim on June 13, 1910.
 He had claimed the E 1/2 of the SE 1/4, the SW 1/4 of the SE 1/4 and the SE 1/4 of of the SW 1/4 of section 7 in T57S, R39E.
 That property straddles SW 172 Ave. (theoretical McMinn Rd.), north of SW 312 St. (Campbell Drive).
 40 acres of the homestead extended from SW 308th St. (now NE 11th St.) on the north to SW 312 St. on the south on the west side of theoretical McMinn (it stops at NE 11th St.) and the eastern border of the remaining 120 acres of his homestead, an L-shaped parcel, was Tennessee Road.
 His property was bisected by the FEC, which pretty much ran through the middle of it.
 Much of J.U.
 Free’s property is now taken up by commercial parcels on both sides of U.S. 1. north of NE 8th St.

-John and Lulu’s daughter, Annie Vivian, had been born on August 23, 1905 in Georgia and, according to Jean Taylor, she and her mother had arrived in Homestead in December of 1907 from Palm Beach, where her husband had been a “bridge foreman.”
-Presumably, John was employed by the FEC there, but apparently not for long, as he filed for a homestead in November 7, 1907 in this area.
-John and Lulu’s first son, John (he should have been a III), was born on November 8, 1910, apparently in Homestead.
+John and Lulu’s daughter, Annie Vivian, was born on August 23, 1905 in Georgia and she and her mother arrived in Homestead in December of 1907 from Palm Beach, where her husband was a “bridge foreman.”
+John was probably employed by the FEC there, but apparently not for long, as he filed for a homestead in November 7, 1907 in this area.
+John and Lulu’s first son, John, was born on November 8, 1910 in Homestead.
 Their third child, Wilbur Allen, was born on March 23, 1915.